 How long can I keep my eBook? eBooks can be checked out for 14 days.

 Can I renew downloadables?
-Overdrive titles can now be renewed once.
-Cloud Library titles cannot be renewed, however, because of the high demand and relatively small number of titles currently owned.
+Both Overdrive and Cloud Library titles can be renewed once.
 Regardless of which platform you’re using (Overdrive or Cloud Library), DRM will automatically “return” your books on time for you.

 Can I place a hold on a title if it’s checked out?
 Yes, you can place up to 5 holds in each platform.
 You will be notified by email when your hold is ready.
 Cloud Library gives you 48 hours to download it; Overdrive automatically checks it out to you unless you uncheck the box saying “Automatically borrow this title when it becomes available” when you place your hold.